 During the 2021 spring semester, the Miami University Libraries sat down with six student employees in the Walter Havighurst Special Collections and University Archives to hear their stories and spotlight their work.

-Combined, these six students dedicated 2,118 hours to different projects within the Libraries throughout their employment.
-All the while, they gain experience in traditional preservation methods and modern metadata creation, ensuring collections can be easily searched and accessed.
+Combined, these six students dedicated more than 2,000 hours to different projects within the Libraries throughout their employment.
+All the while, they gained experience in traditional preservation methods and modern metadata creation and ensured collections can be easily searched and accessed.

-The students’ many hours of work improve the quantity and quality of materials that the Libraries can offer scholars.
+The students’ many hours of work improved the quantity and quality of materials that the Libraries can offer scholars.
 Alex Cox ‘23 improved the labor-intensive but vital pull slip system librarians use to retrieve books and materials for class presentations.
 Carson Minter ‘23 researched, wrote metadata for, and photographed more than a dozen objects in Special Collections and University Archives.
-His mini-exhibitions showcase and breathe new life into materials previously uncataloged.
+His mini-exhibitions showcased and breathed new life into materials previously uncataloged.
 Megan Snyder ‘22 used her history and research skills to digitize rare materials and create accurate metadata for historical documents.